ans-group/docs.ukfast.co.uk/source/desktop/fastdeskv2/FASTdeskGettingStartedGuide.md

 ![CitrixWorkspaceVersions](files/CitrixWorkspaceVersions.JPG)

 Mobile versions of the app can be accessed via the above link or preferably, through your devices' app store (e.g. Apple’s App Store or Google Play Store for Android) - Note - Citrix Workspace for iOS is only available through the Apple App Store.
-Downloading Citrix Workspace for iOS from the above link will direct users to the Apple App Store
+Downloading Citrix Workspace for iOS from the above link will direct users to the Apple App Store anyway.

 ![CitrixWorkspaceVersionsApple](files/CitrixWorkspaceVersionsApple.jpg) ![CitrixWorkspaceVersionsAndroid](files/CitrixWorkspaceVersionsAndroid.jpg)